 The likelihood of developing chronic hepatitis B largely depends on your age at the time of infection.
 Chronic infection develops in about 90 percent of children who are infected at birth, in 20 to 50 percent of children who are infected between the ages of 1 and 5 years, and in less than 5 percent of people infected with hepatitis B during adulthood.

-WHAT IS THE RISK OF ME HAVING CIRRHOSIS OR LIVER CANCER?
+AM I AT RISK OF GETTING CIRRHOSIS OR LIVER CANCER?

 The risk of developing complications (such as cirrhosis, liver failure, or liver cancer) depends on how rapidly the virus multiplies and how well your immune system controls the infection.